 - Institutionalize collaboration on OSS security and governance: At present there is no single, clear point of partnership for open source security in the US government, leaving a patchwork of private and nonprofit efforts to support the ecosystem without a clear public sector partner.
 The federal government should establish three critical entities explicitly designed to support and invest in the security of open source as critical infrastructure.

-- Pass the CTSCs: The CTSCs added to the House-passed COMPETES ACT (HR 4521) by amendment should be included in the final version of the reconciled bill and signed into law.
+- Establish federal outreach: The CTSCs added to the House-passed COMPETES ACT (HR 4521) by amendment provide a model for channeling federal funds to open-source projects and security issues.
 The provisions would create at least four CTSCs for the security of network technologies, connected industrial control systems, open source software, and federal critical software.
 These CTSCs would collaborate with the input of the DHS Under Secretary of Science and Technology and the Director of CISA to study, test the security of, coordinate community funding for, and generally support CISA’s work regarding their respective technologies, providing a clear output entity from the US government to the open source ecosystem.

 - Create an Open Source Office in CISA: The scale of modern IT’s dependence on open source is difficult to overstate; CISA should have a strong and central stake in open source policy and security work under the Cybersecurity Division (CSD).This office, established by Congress, could allocate funds and direct grants while serving as a focal point for operational efforts on open source security and governance across the federal enterprise, complementing the strategic frame of the ONCD.
 The office would have an important complementary role to efforts like OpenSSF, providing long-term perspective, resources, and insights from federal cybersecurity priorities as in input entity from the open source world to government.
 The CISA OSS office should be a source of support and advocacy for open source security as a component of supply-chain security policy work, coordinating across government agencies and offices to ensure that open source security is no longer tied to a crisis cycle.